5 back-to-school tips for small business ownerskelly.connor

 School is a pretty social affair, and you do a lot of growing by interacting with others.
 As a business owner you aren’t making friends on the playground, but networking is still very important.
 You have to reach out to other small business owners especially those in your community and in your industry – meet as many people as you can!
 Determine what business organisations you could fit into and join one.
 Make sure you attend functions and meet at least 5 new people at each one.
 Carry your business card everywhere you go as you never know when you could meet a key contact.
 Linkedin and other social networking sites are also a good place to meet and connect with others in your industry.

 As an entrepreneur, you should never stop learning!
 Take an online course, read as much as you can and don’t be afraid to learn from others.
-Continuing your education will not only expand your knowledge, but it will sharpen your skills and help you to grow your business.
+Going back to school and continuing your education will not only expand your knowledge, but it will sharpen your skills and help you to grow your business.